Yasak

-Yasak or yasaq, sometimes iasak, (ясак; akin to Yassa) is a Turkic word for "tribute" that was used in Imperial Russia to designate fur tribute exacted from the indigenous peoples of Siberia.
+Yasak or yasaq, sometimes iasak, (ясак; akin to Yassa) is a Turkic word for "tribute" that was used in Imperial Russia to designate fur tribute extracted from the indigenous peoples of Siberia.

 Origin

 The origins of yasak can be traced to a tax collected from native, primarily non-Turkic populations in the Golden Horde.
 The word yasaq is a Russian variation of the Qazaq/Turk word 'Zhasaq', which has two meanings: